Al Roker and Deborah Roberts' son, Nick, is growing up so fast and his parents can't help but marvel at his transformation.

 MORE: Al Roker and wife 'bursting with pride' over remarkable achievement by son Nick

-Fans commented: "It goes so darn fast," and urged her to treasure every day.
+Fans commented at the time: "It goes so darn fast," and urged her to treasure every day.
 Others added: "Such a beautiful blessing watching him grow into a handsome young man," and many more lavished the sweet family with praise.

 Deborah shared the sweet photo from a few years ago